 Robert W. Adenbaum Professor & Senior Associate Chair

-Associate Professor & Associate Chair for Graduate Studies
+Professor & Associate Chair for Graduate Studies

 Kyle D. Allen

 Associate Professor, Associate Chair for Undergraduate Studies & J. Crayton Pruitt Family Term Fellow

 Associate Professor, Integra LifeSciences Term Professor & Graduate Cordinator

 Biomedical engineers analyze and design solutions to problems in biology and medicine, with the goal of improving the quality and effectiveness of patient care.

 Source: U.S. Department of Labor Bureau of Labor Statistics

 The J. Crayton Pruitt Family Department of Biomedical Engineering is UF’s first named department.
 In 1995, Dr. J. Crayton Pruitt Sr., a cardiothoracic surgeon from St. Petersburg, Fla., received a heart transplant at Shands at UF.
 A biventricular assist device — a classic example of biomedical engineering technology — kept him alive for 10 days while he waited for a heart.
 The experience left Dr. Pruitt and his family with a profound appreciation for biomedical engineering.
 Several years later, he made a donation that is expected to create a $20 million endowment for the department that now bears his name.